This is a documentation for Board Game Arena: play board games online !

 Note: From now on, you must launch the game with two players to get two player_ids within the database.
 Otherwise, the game will crash.

-The setupNewGame method of our reversi.game.php is called during initial setup.
+The setupNewGame method of our Game.php is called during initial setup.
 This initializes our data and places the starting tokens on the board.
 At the beginning of the game, there should be 4 tokens on the board.

-Initialize the Board in .game.php file
+Initialize the Board in modules/php/Game.php file

 Under // TODO: setup the initial game situation here, initialize the board